David Gauld: Biography

 He was elected an Associate member of the Royal Scottish Academy in 1918 and became a full member of the Academy in 1924.
+In 1935 he was appointed as director of Design Studies at Glasgow School of Art.
 He was sculpted by William Shirreffs in 1896.

 Gauld died on 18 June 1936 at Lymekilns Nursing Home in East Kilbride.
 He is buried in East Kilbride Cemetery.

 Works

 Gauld has works in most Scottish galleries, being particularly well represented in the Hunterian Art Gallery in Glasgow.
 His typical subjects included cows, calves and mills, but he did occasionally do portraiture.
 Works of note are: